alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

-I cannot resist linking to the [supposed advice](http://www.eoht.info/page/Neumann-Shannon%20anecdote) of von Neumann, one of the greatest physicists and mathematicians of the 20th century, to Shannon, the father of Information Theory:
+I cannot resist linking to the [supposed advice](http://www.eoht.info/page/Neumann-Shannon%20anecdote) of von Neumann, one of the greatest mathematicians of the 20th century, to Shannon, the father of Information Theory:

 > You should call [your measure of information] entropy: